Our Offer for children with special educational needs and/or disabilities (The SEN Information Report)

 Mr Martin Boagey (Deputy Headteacher) is the Special Needs Coordinator (SENco) and leads on inclusion at St John Vianney School.

-The SEND link school governor is Mrs D. Flounders.
+The SEND link school governor is Mrs G. Proudlock.

-Mrs Leanne Swales (Early Years Manager), Mrs Sarah Phillips (Early Years Leader), Mrs Anne Carass (Upper Years Leader & Parent Support Advisor), Mrs Julie Newlove (Parent Support Advisor) and Mr John Hardy (Head teacher) work alongside the SENCO to support SEN Provision across school.
+Mrs Leanne Swales (Early Years Manager), Mrs Sarah Phillips (Early Years Leader), Mrs Faye Marshall (Upper Years Leader), Mrs Julie Mills (Parent Support Advisor) and Mr John Hardy (Head teacher) work alongside the SENCO to support SEN Provision across school.

 Mrs Glennis Adamson is our attendance officer.